Site Search

 Output voltage adjustment

-Suppose ①VOUT of the DC/DC converter set to output 3.3V outputs 3.23V.
+Suppose that ①VOUT of a DC/DC converter set to output 3.3V outputs 3.23V.

-Systems with this PSM will automatically adjust when the output voltage varies due to the connected load.
+In systems equipped with this PSM, the output voltage is automatically adjusted if it varies with the connected load.

 Article header library 130141 pic02 1